-The road was smooth and somewhat quiet considering it being a long weekend.
+The road was somewhat quiet considering it being a long weekend.
 The Autumn sun on our skin, good tunes, and the bad food that comes with road trips.
 Two photographers and one model crammed into the car along a huge tropical palm leaf cut from the side of the road on our way, and thousands of dollars worth of photography and bags full of swimsuit gear.
 We were ready for a weekend long photographing trip.

 It was bliss and completely long overdue.

 Max Lemeshenko (@Lemesh) and I often collaborate together, him specialising in nude photography and I in swimwear and beauty.
 With the opportunity of a long weekend here in New Zealand we decided to check out of Auckland and make a road trip up north to Whangarei and it's gorgeous white sand beaches and blue waters.
 The main attraction was the well known Mermaid Pools at Matapouri Beach.
 Locals saying it was a secret spot until social media came and blew it up on the internet.

 Luckily our local makeup artist (@miss_mcnabb) who happened to be there also this long weekend gave us a heads up on the trail to the Mermaid Pools.. not just an easy walk to this instagram-able location, there is a nice challenge waiting for everyone before you get to enjoy the spoils of these waters.

 The first step was to walk down the end of the beach, depending on the tide which for us was high at the time, you'll walk through thigh high clear water around the rocks to reach the start of the.. vertical climb.